SharathRajMohan/gcp-cdl-notes/Module1/Mod1.md

 * Google Cloud Regions & Zones:
     * Google Cloud’s infrastructure is based Google Cloud’s infrastructure is based in five major geographic locations: North America, South America, Europe, Asia, and Australia.
     * Regions: represent independent geographic areas and are composed of zones.
+Each Region has three or more zones
     * Zones: is an area where Google Cloud resources are deployed.
+Each Zone has one or more discrete clusters

     * You can run resources in different regions.
 This is useful for bringing applications closer to users around the world, and also for protection in case there are issues with an entire region, such as a natural disaster.
     * Some of Google Cloud’s services support placing resources in what we call a multi-region.